AlexanderVlDubinin/project_it_blog/README.md

 ### 🛡 Role: Moderator (Operational Moderation Center)
 * **Queue of hidden posts:** A table with all posts in the `soft deleted` status.
 For each element, a quick access button is displayed to the Filament admin panel for final moderation.
-* **Queue of hidden comments:** The table of comments located in the `soft delete'.
+* **Queue of hidden comments:** The table of comments located in the `soft delete`.
 It is equipped with buttons to go to the public page of the post to a specific place (anchor) of the comment.
 If the comment post has the status of `soft deleted`, then the button leads to the post's Filament admin panel for final moderation.
 *   **Potentially toxic content:** A list of the lowest-rated comments on the site (which have gone into deep dislike) for rapid response and cleaning blogs from spam /toxicity.

 ### 👑 Role: Admin (Strategic Control Center)